-This fibrous vegetable is a necessary addition to your meal, especially if you are constipte or are passing hard stools.
+This fibrous vegetable is a necessary addition to your meal, especially if you are constipated or are passing hard stools.
 Since the bowel movements are irregular, there are chances of excess gas formation in your body.
-Drumsticks can increase roughage content in your food and will improve your stomach health to a great extent.
+Drumsticks can increase roughage content in your food and improve your stomach health to a great extent.

-11. Practise Yoga and Exercise
+11. Practice Yoga and Exercise

 12. Dress Comfortably

 Wearing tight clothes during pregnancy can put pressure on your abdomen, which can increase the buildup of gas, making you feel uncomfortable.
-So during pregnancy, especially in the later stages of pregnancy, wear loose and comfortable clothes.
+So during pregnancy, especially in the latter stages of pregnancy, wear loose and comfortable clothes.

 How to Prevent Gas Formation During Pregnancy

-Here are some tips that can help you manage, reduce, and prevent the occurrence of gas problem during pregnancy:
+Here are some tips that can help you manage, reduce, and prevent the occurrence of gas problem during pregnancy.

 1. Avoid Consuming Refined Sugars

-2. Limitthe Consumption of Fried Foods
+2. Limit the Consumption of Fried Foods

 Avoid eating fried foods, like chips and fries; although they may not directly release gas, they might leave you feeling bloated as the digestion process is considerably slow during pregnancy.
 Also, foods like beans, onions, broccoli, cabbage, and cauliflower can cause gastric problems, so limit their consumption in pregnancy.

-Also Read: Gas And Bloating During Pregnancy
+Also Read: Gas and Bloating During Pregnancy